nifalconi/documentation/story-points-guideliness.md

 ## **Estimating Spikes**

 Spikes are used to research a problem or explore a solution.
 They differ from regular tasks as they aim to gather information, not deliver features.
 For spikes, avoid using effort or story points for estimation.
 Instead, time-box them, typically in days, to keep them focused and efficient.

+# Personal Insights

+The previous information focused on an agnostic framework.
+Now, I'd like to share some personal insights.
+Please take these with a grain of salt, as what works for some teams may not necessarily work for others.

+- **One-Point Tasks:** For one-point tasks only, you can estimate them to be 3 to 5 hours.
+This ensures if something goes wrong, the task is still contained within a day.
+Remember: A programmer isn't just coding—they're also handling PR reviews, attending meetings, and writing documentation.

+- **Competitive Underestimation:** When one developer claims a task is easy, others might stay silent to avoid looking less capable.
+Avoid this.

+- **Team Completion:** The best predictor of meeting sprint goals is the length of time a team has worked together.
+Consider how long a team has been together.
+New teams might struggle more with completing tasks—it's a normal part of team growth.
+If the percentage of completion is less than  65% the problem has nothing to do with the devs but the amount of work they have.